 Email is easy.
-Most individuals can access their email directly through their smartphone.
+Most individuals can access their email directly through their smartphones.
 This allows them to view your message wherever they are.
 And, it lets them pull up your offer at a moment’s notice — like when standing in the checkout line!

 It can be personalized.
 With new opt-in rules, you’re required to tell a recipient upfront what they’re signing up for.
 This includes what kind of messages they’ll receive and how often they’ll receive it.
 For the user, this allows them to control what messages come into their inbox.
 As a business, this helps you customize your email based on a recipient’s preferences.

 Social platforms like Facebook, Twitter, and Instagram can be an incredible way to connect with users.
 But, you don’t “own” your space.
 Meaning you have little to no control over the functionality of your accounts.

 These social media giants can suspend and delete your account at a moment’s notice.
 If this is the primary way you communicate with your customers, such a pitfall can be a HUGE blow to your business, effectively knocking out your digital marketing.